 It should give you a mental picture of how the report will be structured.

 - An appendix of question-by-question results

-Depending on the complexity of the project, the market research firm should also touch on some advanced analytics such as TURF, regression, correlation, or any other non-traditional form of analysis and reporting.
+Depending on the complexity of the project, the market research firm should also touch on some advanced analytics such as TURF analysis, text analytics, regression, correlation, or any other non-traditional form of reporting.